Adult Education & Literacy

 English for Professionals

-Learn professional English for people already working in a career.
+Improve your professional English skills if you are already working in a career.

 TOEFL Test Preparation

-Prepare for the TOEFL test to enter college or other higher education programs.
+Prepare for the TOEFL exam so you can apply to college or other higher education programs.

 Healthcare